jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 29
+- Upstage.ai is offering their Solar LLM endpoint for free over the next month.
+- Solar has been one of my favourite models available for chatting purposes.
+- I wrote some simple code that uses Gradio's chatbot component with the Solar API using langchain.
+[Here](./LLM/labs/solarbeta/solar-chatbot.ipynb).

 ## February 28
 - Made my first interface with Gradio, extending on the [infinite-craft python notebook](./LLM/labs/infinitecraft/craft.ipynb) that I created.
 Pretty impressed at how easy it is to just create an interface.
 Also interesting how well it works in a python notebook too.
 ![first gradio app](./images/gradio-20240228.jpg)